 The key attractions in Gifu are convenient to go via bus or train from Nagoya(名古屋).
 UNESCO World Heritage Site-- Shirakawa-go, is a village with thatched roof(合掌造り)farmhouses.
 Ogimachi(荻町)is the largest village and main attraction in the region.

-I went to Shirakawa-go twice, in spring and winter.
-Both were short day trips without exploring the houses in detail.
-Though it was already enough to make me attracted to such villages and start visiting other similar areas like Miyama(美山)in Kyoto, Hida no Sato(飛騨の里)in Takayama, Gassho mura(合掌村)in Gero, and Iyashi no Sato in Yamanashi(山梨).
+I went to Shirakawa-go thrice, twice in spring and once in winter.
+All were short day trips.
+Shirakawa-go made me attracted to such villages and I started visiting other similar areas like Miyama(美山)in Kyoto, Hida no Sato(飛騨の里)in Takayama, Gassho mura(合掌村)in Gero, and Iyashi no Sato in Yamanashi(山梨).

 December onwards is a good time to visit Shirakawa-go as it snows often.
 The snowscape is really magnificent!
 There is also illumination on some weekends in January & February.
 It would be fun to stay overnight at the farmhouses, though reservation has to be made early as they are very popular with foreign tourists these days.